ACTE Announces Nevada Associate Professor and Program Coordinator at the University of Nevada as National Award Finalist

 The Association for Career and Technical Education (ACTE) is the nation’s largest not-for-profit association committed to the advancement of education that prepares youth and adults for successful careers.
 ACTE represents the community of CTE professionals, including educators, administrators, researchers, school counselors, guidance and career development professionals and others at all levels of education.
 ACTE is committed to excellence in providing advocacy, public awareness and access to resources, professional development and leadership opportunities.

-ACTE Announces Oklahoma Teacher as National Award Finalist
+ACTE Announces Tennessee EPP Supervisor as National Award Finalist

-ALEXANDRIA, VA—Today, the Association for Career and Technical Education (ACTE) announced Wyatt Gerth, Creative Marketing Communications Instructor at Tri County Tech, as the 2025 ACTE Region IV New Teacher of the Year.
-This award recognizes the finest career and technical education (CTE) teachers at the middle/secondary school level who have demonstrated innovation in the classroom, commitment to their students and dedication to the improvement of CTE in their institutions and communities.
+ALEXANDRIA, VA—Today, the Association for Career and Technical Education (ACTE) announced Ulla Carr, EPP Supervisor at Knox County Schools (KCS), in Knoxville, TN as the 2026 ACTE Region II Teacher Educator of the Year.
+This award recognizes the finest career and technical education (CTE) educators at the middle, secondary and post-secondary school level who have demonstrated innovation in the classroom, commitment to their students and dedication to the improvement of CTE in their institutions and communities.

-Gerth is one of five finalists for the 2025 national title.
+Carr is one of five finalists for the 2026 national title.
 The national winner will be announced at the ACTE Awards Gala, an award presentation recognizing the best CTE educators in the country.
-The event will take place on December 4, at 7:00 p.m.
-The Awards Gala is sponsored by Express Employment Professionals, Goodheart-Willcox, The Army, and Stratasys.
+The event will take place on December 9, at 7:00 p.m.
+The Awards Gala is sponsored by Goodheart-Willcox.
+The Army, and Stratasys.
 For more information about the ACTE Excellence Awards, visit our webpage.

 ###